 I have attended a couple of bridal showers since, but none has ever been as enriching as that one.
 I don’t know if she still does bridal shower talks, but if she does, I would highly recommend her.
 She was all that and more.

 So anyway, back to the Parents Magazine article here.
 Ambrose and Martha have been married for the last 21 years.
-I’d like to pick some excerpts from it (published in February 2015) that have stuck out for me, and which I’d like to share with you.
+I’d like to pick some excerpts from from the article (published in February 2015) that have stuck out for me, and which I’d like to share with you.
 (You can read the full article here, I am just sharing the parts that struck me most):

 Ambrose’ duty as associate pastor meant late evenings as he was in charge of pastoral visits.
 The couple never seemed to have private time together.
 As a pastor’s wife, Martha would share her husband and home with the rest of the church and this was especially hard for her.
 Having been raised single-handedly by her father, she was not used to seeing so many different people ‘invade’ a home and being hosted.